A Practical Guide to the Shinetsu Trail

 Food and supplies

-In Iiyama you’ll find plenty of options to buy supplies for your hike along the Shinetsu Trail.
+You’ll find plenty of options to buy supplies for your Shinetsu hike in the town of Iiyama.
 Right next to Iiyama Station you’ll find a Tsuruya megastore, where they sell almost anything you need.
-I recommend buying noodles, (prepared) vegetables, instant miso, smoked chicken and rice to get you through your daily nutritional needs.
+I recommend buying noodles, (prepared or pickled) vegetables, instant miso, smoked chicken and rice to get you through your daily nutritional needs.

 Unfortunately, instant hiking meals are not very common in Japan, so bring them from abroad if you can!
 In Tokyo, you can try the Montbell stores for outdoor gear and even a small selection of instant meals.
 In Iiyama Station, there is a Shinetsu information desk where they rent out equipment and sell gas canisters (it is illegal to carry gas canisters or fuel on trains and buses in Japan!).

-Resupply options along the Shinetsu Trail are scarce, and will always involve lengthy detours off-trail to nearby villages.
+Resupply options along the first six sections of the Shinetsu Trail are scarce, and will always involve lengthy detours off-trail to nearby villages.
 It is best to carry all you need from the start!
+The trail passes through Sakae village after the sixth section, where you can buy limited supplies in local convenience stores.

 Looking to save money by camping on your trip to Japan?
 Check out my post on camping in Japan to learn more about spending your nights in nature while exploring this quirky nation!